Speakers

 10551 Berlin

-Email: Heribert Schmitt-Willich
+e-Mail: Heribert Schmitt-Willich

-Iodine contrast agent for computed tomography (CT)
+Iodine contrast agents for computed tomography (CT)

 Duration: 45 minutes